DFHack/dfhack/README.rst

 Filters:
 --------
 :all:           Process all units (to be used with additional filters).
 :count:         Must be followed by a number.
 Process only n units (to be used with additional filters).
 :race:          Must be followed by a race raw id (e.g. BIRD_TURKEY, ALPACA etc).
 :unassigned:    Not assigned to zone, chain or built cage.
 :caged:         In a built cage.
 :uncaged:       Not in a cage (in case you want your stockpiles to be left alone).
 :foreign:       Not of own civilization.
 :own:           From own civilization.
 :merchant:      Is a merchant / belongs to a merchant.
 Should only be used for pitting, not for stealing animals (slaughter should work).
 :war:           Trained war creature.
 :tamed:         Creature is tame.
 :trained:       Creature is trained.
 :untrained:     Creature is untrained.
+:trainablewar:  Creature can be trained for war (and is not already trained for war/hunt).
+:trainablehunt: Creature can be trained for hunting (and is not already trained for war/hunt).
 :male:          Creature is male.
 :female:        Creature is female.
 :egglayer:      Race lays eggs.
 :grazer:        Race is a grazer.
 :nograzer:      Race is not a grazer.
 :milkable:      Race is milkable.
 :minage:        Minimum age.
 Must be followed by number.
 :maxage:        Maximum age.
 Must be followed by number.

 Usage with single units
 -----------------------